-Attendance: Students are expected to attend all class meetings per the University Approved Guidelines.
+- Attendance: Students are expected to attend all class meetings per the University Approved Guidelines.
 If you cannot regularly attend class due to a time conflict with another class or activity, you should change to a different section of this course or wait until a later semester to take this course.
 You may not remain on the class roster but attend a different section of this course merely for the convenience of your schedule.
 If you must be absent from class you are expected to complete class requirements (e.g. homework assignments) prior to the absence.
 If you know you will be absent on the day of a test, you must notify me before the time the test is scheduled in order to receive permission to take a make-up test.
 Students who miss a test should provide a valid excuse, otherwise you will not be allowed to make up the test.
-No final exam exemptions.

-Homework: Students are expected to do their homework and participate in class.
+No final exam exemptions. - Homework: Students are expected to do their homework and participate in class.
 Students should expect to spend a minimum of three hours outside of class on homework and review for every hour spent in class.
 Homework exercises help students review and reinforce concepts covered in class.
 The textbook exercises are arranged in generally increasing level of difficulty.
 Working only the low-numbered exercises will not prepare a student sufficiently for the test and final examination exercises.
+In addition to the exercises assigned in the textbook, graded assignments will be distributed on paper handouts at the completion of nearly every section of the textbook.
+Each assignment will have a due date.
+Homework can be accepted for grading without penalty until the assignment has been graded and returned to the students or the solutions have been posted under D2L, it can no longer be submitted for grading.
 All assigned homework exercises must be worked until successful completion.
-You should work, and if necessary re-work, the exercises until you achieve at least an 80% proficiency on the exercises.

-Tests: There will be three 50-minute in-class tests and a comprehensive final examination.
-The tests are tentatively scheduled for
+You should work, and if necessary re-work, the exercises until you achieve at least an 80% proficiency on the exercises. - Tests: There will be four 50-minute in-class tests and a comprehensive final examination.
+The tests are tentatively scheduled for - Tuesday, September 17, 2019, - Friday, October 11, 2019, - Tuesday, November 5, 2019,

-- Tuesday, February 13, 2018,

-- Thursday, March 8, 2018,

-- Tuesday, April 10, 2018.